-However, there are a variety of well-founded drawbacks or issues in such a comparison.
-The main difficulty is that the necessary data are not readily available in a comparable format, and that their compilation requires a substantial research effort and is subject to large potential errors.
+However, there are a variety of well-founded drawbacks or problems related to such a comparison.
+The main difficulty is that the necessary data are not readily available in a comparable format, and that harmonizing them requires a substantial research effort and is subject to large potential errors, so that it may not yield reliable results.